arenaxr/arena-docs/content/overview/photogrammetry.md

 This time, instead of running the pipeline only with default parameters in the nodes, explore how adjusting different parameters impacts the model quality.
-The knobs that might be of interest is:
+The knobs that might be of interest are:

--   Texturing: Texture Size, Texture Downscale
+-  **Texturing**: Texture Size, Texture Downscale

--   Mesh Decimate (right click to add this node): Simplification Factor
+-  **Mesh Decimate** (right click to add this node): Simplification Factor

 {% include alert type="goal" content="
 Make sure you have a good-looking and **<u>complete</u>** scan (it's ok